remotesynth/pluginSampleApp/README.md

 Prefer a toast popup notification to make your app most awesomerest?
 You're in luck.
 Let's use the [Toast](http://plugins.telerik.com/cordova/plugin/toast) written by Eddy Verbruggen.
 Try doing this on your own, but feel free to reference the instructions below if you get stuck.

+1. Install the "Toast" plugin in the app using the "Plugins" option in the Project Navigator.
+Refer back to the steps used to install the barcode scanner plugin if you get stuck.
 1. In js/app.js, we need to add a callback function to the social sharing plugin call that will trigger our nofication.
 Edit the existing social sharing call to add this callback.

 		plugins.socialsharing.share(null, null, scannedURL, null, function() {